appsemble/appsemble/docs/reference/action.md

 | serialize  |          | The method used to serialize the request data.
 Setting this to `formdata` will send the request as a `multipart/form-data` request.
 By default the data is serialized as an `application/json` request.                                           |
 | blobs      |          | An object containing a range of parameters used to upload files to the server.                                                                                                                                                                    |
 | blobs.type |          | The method used to upload files to the server.
 Supports `upload` to override the default behavior.                                                                                                                                                |

+## `throw`

+This action throws a new exception based on the data that is passed through.
+This can be used to create a custom error that ends up in the error action handler.

 ### Query templates